Child Support Advocates in Anderson, SC

 Unmarried Mothers Rights in South Carolina

-Unmarried mothers may seek extra support through the child support services at a very reduced rate if mother utilizes this system.
-The only determination will be the father’s obligation and the amount of fathers support.
+Unmarried mothers may seek extra support through the child support services at a very reduced rate if the mother utilizes this system.
+The only determination will be the father’s obligation and the amount of the father's support.
 Visitation and other issues are not determined through this process.

 Unmarried Fathers Rights in South Carolina

 It is very important for unwed fathers to assert their legal rights as soon as possible. under sc law, men who father children with women to whom they aren’t married have very little rights unless paternity is determined through a court order.

 Likewise, any man who is unsure of whether they are a father of a child may request genetic testing.
 In almost all cases genetic testing will be allowed but will typically be at the man’s expense.

 The first step to being part of your child’s life if you’re an unwed father is to determine paternity If the mother of your child won’t agree to a paternity test, you may have to have your attorney file documents with the court in order to have a South Carolina judge ordered a paternity test.
 You may also voluntarily acknowledge that you are the father in writing.

 Why You Need an Attorney in Your Anderson, South Carolina Child Support Case